lwjohnst86/tagDiabetes/doc/manuscript.md

 determined estimated physical activity.
 The MAQ collects information on leisure and occupational activity, including intensity, frequency, and duration, over the past year.
-Each reported activity from the MAQ was weighted by its metabolic intensity allowing for the estimation of MET-hours per week.
+Each reported activity from the MAQ was weighted by its metabolic intensity allowing for the estimation of MET-hours per week [@Kriska1990].

 ## Variable calculation and statistical analysis